SummaryRead the full fact sheet

 - Avoid strenuous activity for about one month as the body continues to heal.

-- See your doctor seven to 10 days after surgery to have your stitches removed.
+- See your medical practitioner 7–10 days after surgery to have your stitches removed.

 - You may need to continue wearing your pressure garment for several weeks.

-- Report any bleeding, unusual symptoms or severe pain to your doctor.
+- Report any bleeding, unusual symptoms or severe pain to your medical practitioner.